Valentin-Gauthier/NER/README.md

 We then evaluated the **precision** and **entity yield** of each graph individually.

-This analysis helped us identify certain graphs—or combinations of graphs—that provided the most benefit.
+This analysis helped us identify certain graphs or combinations of graphs that provided the most benefit.
 We leveraged this insight to **prioritize and retain their extracted entities**, even if they were not detected by other systems.

 ### 🔍 Example of a Graph Sequence